 Lost Your Job?
 What Can You Do? – Chapter Ten

-Returning to work can be joyous since you start earning money and you won’t have to rely on benefits and bad credit short term loans to get you through the month.
+Returning to work can be joyous since you start earning money and you won’t have to rely on benefits and online short-term loans to get you through the month.
 However, after a period of redundancy, returning to work can also be daunting.
 Read on and learn how to go about it.

 The Fear of Returning to Work